New Traffic Patterns

-Two major thoroughfares that run through the heart of Downtown will change from one-way to two-way traffic on October 16 and 17, resulting in new traffic patterns for motorists:
+Two major thoroughfares that run through the heart of Downtown were changed from one-way to two-way traffic in the fall of 2014.

 This is the completion of the first phase of the City’s Two-Way Conversion Project to implement the conversion of these portions of St. Paul Street and North Clinton Avenue to two-way streets.
 These streets have been one-way since the 1960s.
-This phase is occurring in conjunction with the opening of the RTS Transit Center on Mortimer Street.
+This phase was constructed in conjunction with the opening of the RTS Transit Center on Mortimer Street.

 About the Project

-The Center City Two-Way Conversion Project will implement the two-way conversion of North Clinton Avenue from Cumberland Street to Main Street and St. Paul Street from Cumberland Street to Main Street.
+The Center City Two-Way Conversion Project implemented the two-way conversion of North Clinton Avenue from Cumberland Street to Main Street and St. Paul Street from Cumberland Street to Main Street.

 The possibility of converting North/South Clinton Avenues and St. Paul Street/South Avenue through Downtown Rochester from their current one-way traffic pattern to a two-way pattern has been the subject of a study since fall 2011.